 - The purpose of this document is to outline the comprehensive multi-year financial plan that will ensure long-term financial sustainability for the Municipality. - A multi-year financial plan is essential to ensure that the Municipality continues to implement its mandate effectively without impairing its capital base.
 It will also enable the Municipality to move towards self-sufficiency in meeting the growing demands of service delivery. - The focus here is to outline the role forecasting as a critical tool of local government finance and to provide guidelines to strengthen local public finances in improving the financial management.
 In particular, proper financial management must: adequately control the total level of revenue and expenditure, appropriately allocate public resources among functional areas and programs, and, ensure that departments operate as efficiently as possible.
 This Plan is prepared in terms of section 26(h) of the Local Government Municipal Systems Act, as amended, which stipulates that municipalities must prepare a financial plan as part of their Integrated Development Plan.
 The three-year Financial Plan includes an operating Budget and Capital budget, informed by the IDP priorities.
 It takes into account the key performance areas of the IDP.
-All programmes contained in the budget are reflected in the IDP.
-The key benefit of financial planning and budgeting is that it gives stakeholders the opportunity to stand back and review their organizational performance and the factors affecting operational requirements.
+All programmes contained in the budget are reflected in the municipal IDP and departmental SDBIP's.
+The key benefit of financial planning and budgeting is that it gives stakeholders the opportunity to stand back and review their organizational performance and the factors affecting operational requirements so to inform adjustments where necessary during the review period.